rhertzog/librement/doc/specs/accounting.rst

   * revenue
   * expense

+* a currency to be imposed on all lines affecting this account (can be unset if the account can hold multiple currencies)
 * an internal identifier which is unique when combined with the accounting book.
 This will be used by other objects to find out associated accounts (e.g. a Product will have Revenues accounts, Users will have